WELCOME TO THE HANDBOOK!

 Biophilia Hypothesis ↟ Theory ↟ Outdooring Section ↟

-Coined by German psychologist Erich Fromm and expanded upon by American naturalist Edward O. Wilson, the biophilia hypothesis supposes that human beings have an innate desire to connect with the living world around them and to build connections with nature.
+Coined by German psychologist Erich Fromm and expanded upon by multiple other naturalists, the biophilia hypothesis supposes that human beings have an innate desire to connect with the living world around them and to build connections with nature.
 It is theorized that this process is something of an instinct and that this affection for life, in general, is a part of an ecological system that preserves life on earth through a cycle of what can ultimately be described as the love of all fellow living things.
 It is one of the methods used in trying to explain human behaviors like keeping houseplants even though they provide no direct benefit to us, or risking one’s life in order to save a wild animal that is in danger.
 More well-known examples also include our admiration of baby animals and our tendency to seek friendship with other living things and keep them as pets.
 This seemingly deep-rooted affection for our fellow creatures, in essence, helps the biotic community around the world stay alive.

 Bird Blind ↟ Type of Building ↟ Outdooring Section ↟